 Unit Leaders are strongly encouraged to attend the Pre-Camp Meeting that will be held at 7:00 p.m. the Wednesday evening prior to the unit's stay at camp.
 The adult who will have the primary responsibility for the troop in camp and the SPL for camp should attend.
-This meeting will be held at camp in the Dining Hall.
+The meeting location will be given to you when you arrive to accommodate for any weather.
 The agenda will include Troop program planning, collection of medical forms, a review of opening day procedures, "late breaking" news and answers to questions that you might have.